esm2000/more-chess/README.md

 ### Chessman Updates

 #### Pawns
-To speed up games the behavior of pawns where altered.
+To speed up games, the behavior of pawns where altered.
 Pawns often determine the structure of a game.

 * If your average piece value is at least 2 points higher than your opponent's, your pawns become more effective against enemy pawns.
 Their capture range extends to directly in front of them as opposed to diagonals, but only when capturing other pawns.
 * If your average piece value is at least 3 points higher than your opponent's, your pawns become more effective defending against enemy pawns.
 They can no longer be captured by enemy pawns.